-The most well-known (and most dangerous) form of distracted driving is texting and driving.
-Ever since cell phones became widely used in the early 2000’s, thousands of lives have been lost to texting and driving alone.
+Is it illegal to drive with headphones in Texas?
+No, but that doesn’t mean wearing headphones while driving isn’t incredibly dangerous.
+The most well-known and most dangerous form of distracted driving is texting and driving.
+Ever since cell phones became widely used in the early 2000s, thousands of lives have been lost to texting and driving in Texas alone.
 Because texting and driving comes with such a huge mortality rate, most states have outlawed the dangerous practice.
 There are other forms of distracted driving that can be equally as dangerous, though, such as wearing headphones while driving.
-But is it illegal to drive with headphones in Texas?
-The answer is no, but that doesn’t mean wearing headphones while driving isn’t incredibly dangerous.
-Below, our legal team discusses why driving with headphones can be so dangerous, which states make it illegal to wear headphones while driving, and whether or not you can sue over this dangerous driving practice.
+Below, our legal team discusses why driving with headphones can be dangerous, which states make it illegal to wear headphones while driving, and whether or not you can sue over injuries caused by drivers wearing headphones in Texas.

 If you or someone you love has been injured or killed in a motor vehicle accident, you have grounds to pursue legal action.
-The legal team at Janicek Law has the skill and experience necessary to successfully litigate both personal injury claims and wrongful death claims related to motor vehicle accidents.
+The legal team at Janicek Law has the skill and experience necessary to successfully litigate both San Antonio personal injury claims and wrongful death claims in San Antonio related to motor vehicle accidents.
 We can help you recover a fair settlement so that you can heal – physically and emotionally – from your accident.
 Call 210-366-4949 to schedule a free consultation today.

 What is Distracted Driving?